Why join the Speaker Sisterhood?

 “I’m a very emotional person and oftentimes demonstrate outward emotions when I’m talking.
 Sometimes that’s OK and other times it would be great to be able to keep it in check.
 Since I’ve joined the club I’ve had a couple of very challenging conversations and I was able to hold my own.
 Practicing speeches has made me more confident in myself and my message.”

 Here’s a brief snapshot of our Speaker Development Program

 Adventures in Storytelling

 Learn how to tell a story that feels satisfying to you and the audience!
 Share an episode that reveals an essential truth about you, tell about a moment of insight, or simply entertain the audience.

 Learn about – and practice – the art of persuasion.
 Maybe you want to promote a candidate, support a cause, or convince your city council to change parking rules?
 We’ll show you how to change hearts and minds.

 Adventures in Humor

-Humor can be a powerful tool to get audiences to engage and bond to you.
+Humor can be a powerful tool to get audiences to engage and bond with you.
 In this section, you’ll learn how and where to add humor to your talks in authentic way.
-And don’t worry, you don’t need to be “naturally funny,” to make people laugh.
+And don’t worry, you don’t need to be “naturally funny” to make people laugh.